Mohit888-R/typescript-learning/Docs/Types_in_TS/Array/README.md

 console.log(arr[2]); // true
 ```

-You can also use the `forEach()` method to iterate over the elements of an array.
+we can also use the `forEach()` method to iterate over the elements of an array.

 ```
 ids.forEach(function(id) {